dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< figure_resizing src="gpt-aws-kubernetes.jpg">}}

 In this post I will show you how I deploy a SOTA GPT-J model by [EleutherAI](https://www.eleuther.ai/) on a Telegram bot for free.

-By the end of this blog post you'll have your very own Telegram bot that can query the GPT-J model with any text!
+By the end of this blog post you'll have your very own Telegram bot that can query the GPT-J model with any text you send it 👇👇👇

 {{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}